Tanks in World War II: Major themes

 The United Kingdom, the US, the Soviet Union, and France produced significant numbers of tanks before and during World War II.
 The early tanks of Germany were inferior to many of their opponents' tanks in the areas of armor and firepower.
 However, in their tactical employment the German tanks dominated all rivals early in the war.
-Germany concentrated the tanks and the few infantry transport vehicles it had into Panzer division.
+Germany concentrated the tanks and the few infantry transport vehicles it had into Panzer divisions.
 German doctrine stressed the use of rapid movement, mission-type tactics and combined-arms where tanks operated with mobile infantry and air support; this doctrine was popularly called [a] Blitzkrieg.
 For this to work the German tanks were all equipped with radios, which provided unmatched command and control for flexible employment.

 In contrast, for example, almost 80 percent of French tanks lacked radios, essentially because their battle doctrine was based on a more slow-paced, deliberate conformance to planned movements.
 This required fewer radios at all levels.
 French tanks generally outclassed German tanks in firepower and armor in the 1940 campaign, but their poor command and control doctrine negated these advantages.
 By 1943, two-way radio was nearly universal in all armies.

 A trend towards heavier tanks was unmistakable as the war proceeded.
 In 1939, most tanks had maximum armor of 30 mm or less, with guns with no larger caliber than 37–47 mm.
 Medium tanks of 1939 weighed around 20 tonnes.
 By 1945, typical medium tanks had maximum armor over 60 mm thick, with guns in the 75–85 mm range and weights of 30 to 45 tonnes.
 Light tanks, which dominated most armies early in the war, gradually disappeared from front-line service.